meitneshi/challenge-documentation/docs/challenge-types/sql.md

 _You need to run your order first to avoid rollback the database in case of the user modifies it_

-#### Read-write challenges
+#### Read-write missions
-This kind of challenge is a little bit more complicated to validate.
+This kind of mission is a little bit more complicated to validate.
 They mainly start with
 ```DELETE/UPDATE/ALTER TABLE ... ```
 In this case, you need to write a checker.sql (usually with a ```SELECT``` request) file in addition to success/query.sql.
 The success/query.sql will modifies the database (like the expected answer) and the checker.sql will select all interesting rows in the database